 1. First paragraph; we have a chance to have all of our charges dropped at a court hearing on Monday March 4th at 1:30.
 I could be released and go home that day and we could all avoid a trial.

 2. Fourteenth paragraph; I never ‘switched lawyers’.
-My first public defender quit his job, and my second public defender quit my case leaving me with a court-appointed lawyer.
+My first public defender quit his job, and my second public defender quit my case leaving me with a court-appointed lawyer, although people sometimes use Attorneys for injuries and insurances trouble.
 These actions by others led to delays.
 Plus, our prosecutor’s wife died and he requested a delay.